awslabs/aws-athena-query-federation/athena-neptune/docs/neptune-connector-setup/README.md

   * AthenaCatalogName: The name you want to use for this catalog in Athena which will also be used as the connector lambda function name.
 Example: athena-catalog-neptune

   * DisableSpillEncryption: This option helps in disabling or enabling encryption of spilled over data in S3 bucket.
 Choose which ever option makes sense for your use case.
-Default value is “false”.
+Default value is "false".

+  * EnableCaseInsensitiveMatch: This should be set to "true" for connector to perform a case insensitive search

   * GlueDatabaseName: This should be same as the glue database you created in one of the earlier steps.
 Example: graph-database.

   * IAMEnabled: This option indicates whether you have IAM DB Auth enabled on your Neptune Cluster or not.
-Default value is false.
+Default value is "false".

   * LambdaMemory: The memory allocation for the connector lambda function ranging between 128 – 3008 MB.
 The default is 3008 MB.